Oral immunotherapy (OIT) desensitizes children and adults to their food allergens.

 With avoidance being the initial response to a food allergy, it can be difficult to immediately understand OIT.
 Consuming allergens and potentially risking an allergic reaction may seem like the last thing a parent would agree to.
 However, OIT is a safe process that places strict limits on how much of an allergen a patient is allowed to consume.

 A mild allergic response during OIT is possible, and most likely to occur in the early stages.
 Most symptoms will not be particularly concerning, and your allergist will be available to monitor reactions during the buildup phase.
 Some studies have seen 10% dropout rates from trials as a result of adverse events.
-Again, these reactions are unlikely to be severe, and Dr. Chacko’s desensitization treatment prioritizes patient safety at all stages.
+Again, these reactions are unlikely to be severe, and Chacko Food Allergy Treatment Center desensitization treatment prioritizes patient safety at all stages.

 Common Questions About Oral Immunotherapy